microsoft/vscode-docs/learn/educators/notebooks.md

 # Jupyter Notebooks

-## What are Jupyter Notebooks?

 [Jupyter Notebooks](https://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/what_is_jupyter.html) are documents that contain a mix of live code (Python, R, Julia, JavaScript, and more), visualizations, and narrative text (Markdown).
 They're useful for breaking down concepts in a story telling form where you can give some context and show the code below along with interactive visualizations.

+## What do they look like in a classroom?

-In the short clip below, an instructor is using extra visualizations and pseudo code to help students code their merge sort implementation:
+One instructor is using extra visualizations and pseudo code to help students code their merge sort implementation.
+See the short clip below:

 ![Teaching Merge Sort in a Notebook](images/notebooks/notebook_lesson_visual_md.gif)